tregoning/photoTilt/README.md

 	lowResUrl: 'lowRes.jpg', //optional it will load lowRes 1st if available
 	maxTilt: 18, //optional, defaults to 20
-	container:document.body  //optional, defaults to body });
+	container:document.body  //optional, defaults to body
+	reverseTilt: false //optional, defaults to false
+});
 ```
+Note:The speed of the tilt can be tweaked by updating the transform transtion speed in the CSS file

 Demo
 ----